sfazli96/cs180project-021-hackerman/README.md

 https://www.docker.com/get-started

+https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker (Docker extension for Visual Studio Code)

-To run the server, First build the docker image
+To run the server, First build the docker image in Visual Studio Code

 `docker build --tag python-django . `

-Then, check if the image has been built correctly
+Then, check if the image has been built correctly in Visual Studio Code

 `docker images`